Washington

 [I]t is the policy of the state of Washington to encourage and contribute to the rehabilitation of felons and to assist them in the assumption of the responsibilities of citizenship, and the opportunity to secure employment or to pursue, practice or engage in a meaningful and profitable trade, occupation, vocation, profession or business is an essential ingredient to rehabilitation and the assumption of the responsibilities of citizenship.

 A law enacted in 2021 states that a licensing agency “may disqualify an individual from obtaining a professional license, government certification, or state recognition if it determines the individual’s conviction is related to the occupation or profession unless the individual has requested and received a [CROP].”
 See Section 3 of 2021, ch.
-194 (HB1399), RCW 18.400.030.
-It is not clear whether this law was intended to lower the “direct relationship” standard in § 9.96A.020(2).
+194 (HB1399), Wash.
+Rev. Code §18.400.030.
+It is not clear whether this law was intended to lower the “direct relationship” standard in § 9.96A.020(2)

 Preliminary determination for occupational licensure

 A 2021 law provides that each licensing agency shall allow potential applicants for a license to receive a “preliminary determination” as to whether their criminal record will be disqualifying.
 See 2021, ch.
-194 (HB1399), codified at RCW 18.400.020.
+194 (HB1399), codified at Wash.
+Rev. Code §18.400.020.
 No fee may be charged.
 This determination must be made within two months, and if it is negative it must be accompanied by a written statement of reasons: “If the licensing authority determines that the individual’s criminal conviction would disqualify the individual, the licensing authority will provide a determination that includes findings of fact and conclusions of law and may advise the individual of any action the individual may take to remedy the disqualification.”
 An applicant dissatisfied with the result may appeal.
-The law does not provide anything about the binding effect of a favorable determination, but conviction of a subsequent disqualifying offense permits the board to rescind a determination upon finding that the subsequent criminal conviction would be disqualifying.
+The law does not provide any binding effect of a favorable determination, and conviction of a subsequent offense permits the board to rescind a determination upon finding that the subsequent criminal conviction would be disqualifying.
 The individual may appeal a denial by the licensing authority.

 Health Care Licensure and Employment

 Another 2021 law, ch.
-219 (HB1411) expands access to health care employment (exempted frorm the general licensing law) for individuals with a record in several ways.
+219 (HB1411) amended Wash.
+Rev. Code § 9.97.020 to expand access to health care employment (exempted frorm the general licensing law, see above) for individuals with a record in several ways.
 1) It gives effect for the first time to a Certificate of Restoration of Opportunity for assisted living facility employees and long-term care workers; 2) It prohibits the Department of Social and Health Services from automatically disqualifying a long-term care worker, contracted provider, or licensee who has a criminal record that contains certain crimes from having unsupervised access to, working with, or providing care to vulnerable adults or children, after specified waiting periods; and 3) It creates a work group to identify recommendations on a process to allow older adults and people with disabilities to hire a trusted individual with a criminal record that would otherwise disqualify the person from providing paid home care services.

 Occupational licensing and employment laws regulate many professions as well as unskilled and semiskilled occupations.
 Examples of regulated occupations include alcohol servers, barbers and cosmetologists, body piercers, commercial fishers, contractors, drivers, embalmers, engineers, health care workers, insurance adjusters, real estate professionals, tattoo artists, and waste management workers.
 Individuals with criminal histories may meet the competency requirements for these occupations through training, experience, or education, but may be disqualified from them based on their criminal history.